My alternate title was too long: How your major strength is your main weakness, and what you can do about it.

 2. How is your strength getting in the way of experiencing God’s best?

-3. How does Jacob’s experience in Genesis 32 speak into your life?
+3. How does Jacob’s experience in Genesis 32 speak to your life?

 Photo credit: image by Ira Thomas